-- 2 T maple syrup (feel free to sub honey for vegans) – note: I don’t like my oats super sweet so feel free to add more for added sweetness
+- 2 tbsp maple syrup (or honey) – note: I don’t like my oats super sweet so feel free to add more for added sweetness

 - splash of lemon juice

-- Add all ingredients to your slow cooker.
-Stir.
+- Add all ingredients to your slow cooker and stir well.

 - Cook on low for 8 hours or high for 4 hours.**